For Migrants, Labels Matter

 Countries can waive the first-entry rule, signaling a willingness to take in refugees who arrive in another country first.
 This, however, can create a “hot potato” effect in the EU, whereby the first country to receive refugees tries to quickly pass them on to another.

 Negotiations between and among governments can also directly affect where refugees or asylum seekers end up.
-Since the U.S.-Canada Safe Third Country Agreement went into effect in 2004, most people who arrived in the United States but tried to cross into Canada and apply for asylum there were sent back and had their asylum cases considered under U.S. law, and vice versa.
-However, in 2020, a Canadian court ruled that the United States did not qualify as a safe country for asylum seekers, which could nullify the bilateral agreement.
+Since the U.S.-Canada Safe Third Country Agreement went into effect in 2004, most people who arrived in the United States but tried to cross into Canada and apply for asylum there were sent back to the United States.
+These migrants had their asylum cases considered under U.S. law.

 In yet another example of international negotiation, the EU and Turkey struck a deal in 2016 that would allow the EU to send back “all new irregular migrants” who entered Greece through Turkey.
 In exchange, the EU agreed to grant Turkey economic aid, allow visa-free travel to most of Europe for Turkish citizens, and, for each returned Syrian from Greece, accept one Syrian refugee from Turkey who hadn’t already tried to enter the EU.